CharlotteBones/Msc-Coursework/ASE/CW-NotUber-Project/README.md

 The NotUber Project was a three part Coursework for the ASE module as a portfolio piece.
-The goal was to make a fullstack app for a fictional hail and ride service with Google maps API, a front end booking system ( Using longditued and latitude inputs ), and a back end with a Mongo DB connection.
+The goal was to make a fullstack app for a fictional hail and ride service with Google maps API, a front end booking system ( Using longitude and latitude inputs ), and a back end with a Mongo DB connection.
 I spent about a month developing the entire thing with two weeks on Part II.

 Part I - map folder, to have a full screen map using Google API with some custom car markers.